 The Trans-European Transport Network (TEN-T) aims to develop an integrated multimodal transport network allowing people and goods to move quickly and easily across the EU.
 This is intended to support the development of the internal market and reinforce economic and social cohesion.
-The Scandinavian-Mediterrean Corridor (5) is the longest of the TEN-T Core Network Corridors and is based in part on a series of former Priority Projects.
+The Scandinavian-Mediterranean Corridor (n.5) is the longest of the TEN-T Core Network Corridors and is based in part on a series of former Priority Projects.
 It links the major urban centres in Germany and Italy to Scandinavia and the Mediterranean whilst crossing 7 different Member States: Finland, Sweden, Denmark, Germany, Austria, Italy and Malta.
 The Brenner Base Tunnel is part of the TEN-T SCAN-MED corridor and allows for overcoming the natural barrier of the Alpine ranges.
 For this reason, the EU is prioritising this tunnel among its infrastructural projects.
 Under the Brenner Pass, the longest railway link in the world is being built: the Brenner Base Tunnel (BBT).
-The Brenner Base Tunnel stretches for about 55 km between Innsbruck train station and Fortezza train station.
+The Brenner Base Tunnel stretches for about 55 km between Innsbruck and Fortezza train stations.
 Together with the existing Innsbruck bypass, the tunnel will reach 64 km and reduce travel time for freight and passenger traffic significantly.

-The "Isarco River Underpass" Section is the southern segment of the Brenner Base Tunnel, before entering the railway station at Fortezza.
-It is situated approximately one kilometer North of Fortezza, Prà di Sopra, Bolzano (Italy).
-The section will include civil works for the two main tunnels for a total length of roughly 4.3 km, as well as two interconnecting tunnels for a total length of 2.3 km that connect with the existing railway line.
-Construction will be extremely complex from a technical point of view: both the main tunnels and the interconnecting tunnels will pass under the Isarco River, the A22 motorway, the SS12 motorway and the Verona-Brenner railway line with a minimal leeway (Fig. 1).
+The "Isarco River Underpass" Section is the southern segment of the Brenner Base Tunnel.
+It is situated approximately one kilometre North of Fortezza, Prà di Sopra, Bolzano (Italy).
+The section will include civil works for the two main tunnels for a total length of roughly 4.3 km, as well as two interconnecting tunnels for a total length of 2.3 km with the existing railway line.
+Construction will be extremely complex from a technical point of view: both the main tunnels and the interconnecting tunnels will pass under the Isarco River, the A22 motorway, the SS12 motorway and the Verona-Brenner railway line with a minimal leeway